High School Democrats of America: Caucuses

-The HSDA National Caucus System consists of the Asian/Pacific Islander Caucus, Black Caucus, Disabled Caucus, First Generation Caucus, Hindu Caucus, Jewish Caucus, Latino Caucus, LGBTQ+ Caucus, Muslim Caucus, and Women's Caucus.
+The HSDA National Caucus System consists of the Asian American/Native Hawaiian/Pacific Islander (AANHPI) Caucus, Black Caucus, Disabled Caucus, First Generation Caucus, Dharmic Caucus, Jewish Caucus, Latino Caucus, LGBTQ+ Caucus, Muslim Caucus, Women's Caucus, and Middle Eastern/North African (MENA) Caucus.
 Caucuses were formed to represent groups that, because of their gender, sexual orientation, disabilities, religious beliefs, or ethnicity, face substantial discrimination in American society as a whole.
+These caucuses actively organize events and advocacy campaigns tailored to their specific communities.
+In 2020, the LGBTQ+ Caucus organized a national "Virtual Pride" events to unite queer student activists across the country.
+Additionally, members of the Disabled Caucus have engaged in direct advocacy to improve accommodations and policies for students with disabilities within their local public school systems.

 Activities

+David Hogg addresses the 2024 HSDA National Summit.

 The organization is involved in a number of projects, including a Huffington Post blogging project and a separate publishing opportunity through The Progressive Teen, which serves as the official magazine of the organization with a full editorial staff.
-Both projects are aimed at inspiring political discourse and offering members the opportunity to voice their opinions about important civic issues in a highly-visible setting.
+Both projects are aimed at inspiring political discourse and offering members the opportunity to voice their opinions about important civic issues in a highly visible setting.
 The organization has also proved instrumental and necessary in several campaigns across the country, including the election of Joe Donnelly and Elizabeth Warren to the US Senate, as well as the notable election of President Barack H. Obama in 2008.
 The organization has taken stances on important issues throughout the political spectrum, but has been recently focused on student loan reform, immigration reform, and gun control.
 After the Stoneman Douglas High School shooting in February 2018, HSDA members began to advocate for stronger gun control.

+HSDA has endorsed candidates in local, state, and federal elections, frequently mobilizing young voters around key youth issues such as the economy, inflation, and climate change.
+The organization issued joint youth endorsements for the Biden–Harris ticket and engaged in extensive mobilization efforts for Kamala Harris in the 2024 presidential election.
+In 2026, HSDA launched the New Wave Fellowship, mobilizing hundreds of high school students nationwide for the 2026 midterm elections.

+HSDA summit participants embrace on the final day of the 2025 national summit.

 Since 2015, HSDA has hosted an annual summit in Washington, D.C., to train student activists and teach them to organize in their communities.
-HSDA has also garnered the attention of several notable politicians, including Sen. Cory Booker, Sen. Elizabeth Warren, Speaker of the House Nancy Pelosi, Rep. Alexandria Ocasio-Cortez, and President Joe Biden.
+HSDA has also garnered the attention of several notable politicians, including Sen. Cory Booker, Sen. Elizabeth Warren, Speaker of the House Nancy Pelosi, Rep. Alexandria Ocasio-Cortez, Rep. Ro Khanna and President Joe Biden.
 In 2020, 2021, and 2022, the National Summit was virtual due to various reasons including the COVID-19 pandemic.
 In 2024, the summit returned to an in-person format.